 - Roadside alcohol testing, if an officer requests it

-If you do not comply with any of these terms, then you may be charged with violating your probation, which can result in jail time.
-However, here at the Simmrin Law Group, we understand that sometimes life gets in the way, or sometimes you make a mistake.
+If you do not comply with any of these terms, you may be charged with violating your probation, which can result in jail time.
+However, here at the Simmrin Law Group, we understand that sometimes life gets in the way or you make a mistake.

-Whether you completely forgot and had a drink, or whether your transportation fell through and you missed a support group meeting, we can help you explain your situation to the court and potentially avoid a probation violation.
+Whether you completely forgot and had a drink or your transportation fell through and missed a support group meeting, we can help you explain your situation to the court and potentially avoid a probation violation.

 Complete a Free Case Evaluation form now

-It may not appear to be the case at first, but a DUI charge can easily bankrupt you with all of the fees and charges associated with it.
-Let our experienced criminal defense lawyers help you build the best defense possible in an effort to avoid a conviction that can mean both jail time and bankruptcy.
+It may not appear to be the case at first, but a DUI charge can easily bankrupt you with all the associated fees.
+Let our experienced criminal defense lawyers help you build the best defense possible to avoid a conviction that can mean both jail time and bankruptcy.

 Fill out our online contact form or give us a call to speak with one of our experienced professionals.
 You can schedule a free, no-obligation case evaluation.
 Our team will walk you through all your options and help get your life back on track.